RPallas92/PromisedArchitectureKit/README.md

 Then it appeared **Elm** and **Redux** and other Redux-like architectures as Redux-Observable, RxFeedback, Cycle.js, ReSwift, etc. The main difference between these architectures (including PromisedArchitectureKit) and MVP is that they introduce constrains of how the UI state can be updated, in order to enforce correctness and make apps easier to reason about.

-Which make PromisedArchitectureKit different from these Redux-like architectures is it uses feedback loops (called Reactions) to run effects and encodes them into part of state and uses Promises from PromiseKit to wrap the effects.
+Which make PromisedArchitectureKit different from these Redux-like architectures is it uses async reducers (using PromiseKit) to wrap the effects, then it runs side effects for you and calls the UI with the result.

 **PromisedArchitectureKit runs side effects for you.
 Your code stays 100% pure.**